 What is LinkedIn prospecting?

-Why use LinkedIn for sales prospecting
+Why LinkedIn works for B2B sales prospecting

 Decision-makers are active on LinkedIn.
 They use it to research vendors, consume content, and network with peers.
 The platform provides immediate credibility through your profile, company page, and shared connections that email and phone cannot match.

-How to build a LinkedIn outreach strategy
+How to build a LinkedIn prospecting strategy

 Effective LinkedIn prospecting requires knowing who to target, where to find them, and how to position yourself before you send a single message.